DevOps-and-Cloud-based-Software/assignment-4/README.md

   * Go to task named 'docker swarm init' and save the output of the 'join_cmd' so it is accessible by the worker
   * Go to task named 'join worker' and on the worker play execute the command to join the cluster
+  * Advanced (optional) create a new playbook to:
+    + create a new worker VM
-  * Advanced (optional) extend the playbook to add new VM workers on the existing running cluster
+    + add new VM workers on the existing running cluster

 When you have your playbooks, ready execute the Docker swarm setup playbook.
 Note if you have problems with initializing the cluster on the master node  or joining the cluster on the workers you may need to open all TCP traffic between the VMs of the cluster.